sp00n/corecycler/readme.txt

    all of the tests to make sure that you're really error free.
    Also switching from Prime95 to y-Cruncher or Aida64 produces different load scenarios, which can prove useful in detecting instabilities.
+   For y-Cruncher, "04-P4P" and "19-ZN2 ~ Kagari" seem to produce the fastest results (even if "20-ZN3 ~ Yuzuki" is described as being optimized for Ryzen 7000 / Zen4).

 Q: Why are you using SSE?
 AVX stresses the CPU much more!
 A: Yes, AVX/AVX2/AVX512 does stress the CPU more than the SSE mode.
 However, it is exactly this additional load on the core wich prevents the boost clock from reaching its maximum (because it is temperature and load dependent), and so you can't really detect these edge cases which eventually can cause an error sooner or later.
-So, while being somewhat counterintuitive, the SSE mode with its lighter load is actually the one that finds the most stability problems.
+So, while being somewhat counterintuitive, the SSE mode with its lighter load is actually the one that can find stability problems, which tests using AVX/AVX2 simply cannot.
+   On the other hand, not testing the AVX/AVX2 instructions will also not test the transistors associated with these instructions, so you're not "fully" testing your chip.
+So you should indeed test both scenarios, light load / SEE and heavy load with AVX/AVX2.
-   However, you can change the mode to AVX, AVX2 or AVX512 in the config.ini if you're happy with only AVX/AVX2/AVX512 stability.
+   You can change the mode to SSE, AVX, AVX2 or AVX512 for Prime95 and Aida64 in the config.ini, and for y-Cruncher you can select different test modes which require different instruction sets.

 Q: What settings can I change?
 A: The config.ini contains details and an explanation for each setting, so take a look there.

-Q: When starting the tool I only see a "FATAL ERROR: Could not access the Windows Performance Process Counter!" message!
+Q: When starting the tool I see a "FATAL ERROR: Could not access the Windows Performance Process Counter!" message!
+A: For some stress test programs the script needs to check the CPU utilization to determine if here has been an error.
-A: The tool requires the Windows Performance Process Counter (PerfProc) to work correctly.
+   For this, the tool requires the Windows Performance Process Counter (PerfProc) to work correctly.
 It may have been disabled, you can check this with either lodctr.exe /q:PerfProc or with reg.exe query HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\PerfProc\Performance /s